 Give the guest a copy of the signed rental agreement and proof of payment for their security deposit.

-Short-Term Rental Agreement FAQs
+Vacation Short-Term Rental Agreement Sample

-Who is the short-term vacation rental agreement for?
+Who is the short-term rental agreement for?

 Is a short-term rental agreement mandatory?